FarronF/limerick-council-meetings/meetings/2019/07/15-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick -  20th May 2019.md

 dwelling house situate at 23 Coolraine Estate, Mayorstone, Limerick and the intention to

-bring a Section 183 Notice to Full Council in this regard, for approval.--- 2
+bring a Section 183 Notice to Full Council in this regard, for approval.
+---
+2

 The report, as circulated, was noted by Members.